Techtonica/curriculum/web/css-part-2.md

 - [:active pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:active)
 - [::before pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::before)

 1. Although CSS issues tend to be relatively easy to Google, https://css-tricks.com/ has one of the best collections of **CSS Guides**.
 Take 15 minutes total to look at some of the most popular articles.
-You don't need to read them throughly, but instead get a feel for some of the common problems you'll be solving.
+You don't need to read them thoroughly, but instead get a feel for some of the common problems you'll be solving.

 - Flexbox: https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 - Centering: https://css-tricks.com/centering-css-complete-guide/